If your dog keeps rubbing his face along the ground, shaking his head, or scratching at an ear with a paw, then it might be he has an ear infection.

 For example, if the discomfort came on suddenly, especially in the summer months when there are lots of grass awns around, one possibility is that a grass seed got into the ear.

-Cases where it is acceptable to try dog ear infection home treatment is if the dog is paying the ear slightly more attention than usual, if there is a small amount of brown wax in the ear, or if your dog is prone to infections and your recognize the earliest signs.
+Cases, where it is acceptable to try dog ear infection home treatment, is if the dog is paying the ear slightly more attention than usual, if there is a small amount of brown wax in the ear, or if your dog is prone to infections and you recognize the earliest signs.

-Indeed, for dogs that have waxy ears which are prone to become infected, regular cleaning with an effective product such as Virbac Epi Otic Advanced Ear Cleaner is positively beneficial and could cut down on the amount of medical therapy needed.
+Indeed, for dogs that have waxy ears that are prone to become infected, a regular cleaning with an effective product such as Virbac Epi Otic Advanced Ear Cleaner is positively beneficial and could cut down on the amount of medical therapy needed.

 Ear infections usually develop as a result of another problem, which makes the issue what’s known as a ‘secondary infection’.

 Key to treatment for dog ear infection is recognizing what any predisposing factors are and correcting them.